frintjs/frint/site/content/guides/apps.md

 ## Root Apps

 In any page at any given moment, there can be only one Root App.
-This is the top-most parent App, where Widgets can register themselves to.
+This is the top-most parent App, where other Apps can register themselves to.

 Let's create one: